cafbuddy/cafbuddy-iOS/README.md

 To build:

 - Open a terminal and `cd` to wherever you want the project
-- Clone the repo with `git clone https://github.com/cafbuddy/iOS caf-buddy_ios`
+- Clone the repo with `git clone https://github.com/cafbuddy/cafbuddy-iOS.git`
 - Move into the directory: `cd caf-buddy_ios`
 - Run `git update-index --skip-worktree Caf\ Buddy/APIKey.plist`
 - Open the project in Xcode